spectralDNS/shenfun/docs/source/kuramatosivashinsky.rst

     from shenfun import *

-The size of the problem (in real space) is then specified, before creating the :class:`.TensorProductSpace`, which is using a tensor product of two Fourier bases as basis functions.
+The size of the problem (in real space) is then specified, before creating the :class:`.TensorProductSpace`, which is using a tensor product of two one-dimensional Fourier function spaces.
 We also create a :class:`.VectorTensorProductSpace`, since this is required for computing the gradient of the scalar field ``u``.
 The gradient is required for the nonlinear term.